nicktehrany/website/website/content/IN4191 Notes/Lecture8.md

 $$a^{\phi(n)}=1\text{ mod }n$$

-If $n$ is a prime this equality holds, however if this equality hols not necessarily is $n$ a prime.
-Fermat's test then check is a number is prime with a certain probability
+If $n$ is a prime this equality holds, however if this equality holds not necessarily is $n$ a prime.

 ![Fermat's Test](/images/IN4191/Fermats-test.png)